Ticketmaster working to avoid Taylor Swift repeat with Beyonce tickets

 Ticketmaster, whose fees and sales processes have aggravated bands and fans for decades, came under fire in November when frustrated Swifties battled its website, often unsuccessfully, to buy tickets for Swift's first tour in five years.

-The company, owned by Live Nation LYV.N, is working to verify fans, filter out bots and others that would buy tickets for resale, and temper fans' expectations that they will get tickets for Beyonce's Renaissance tour.
+The company, owned by Live Nation LYV.N, is working to verify fans, filter out bots and others that would buy tickets for resale, and temper fans' expectations that they will get tickets for Beyonce's Renaissance tour when sales start next week.

 "Demand for this tour is expected to be high.
 If there is more demand than there are tickets available, a lottery-style selection process will determine which Verified Fans get a unique access code and which are placed on the wait list," Ticketmaster said on its website.
 The access code, the company said, "does not guarantee tickets."